miker704/Strife/patches2.md

     - Removed all raw svg embedded code in invite to dm modal and replaced them with svg components.
     - Removed all raw svg embedded code in invite to dm modal v2 and replaced them with svg components.
     - Removed all raw svg embedded code in select dm members for video call modal and replaced them with svg components.
+    - Uploaded new svg group chat icon for group chat avatars.

 ## Backend Changes